 The last decade has seen its share of internet-based innovations in both the public and private spheres.
 Many, such as the introduction of cryptocurrency, the further refinement of secure transactions, the widespread adoption of cloud services, and others have advanced the way businesses operate.
 Not all of these innovations were positive, though: many of them led to novel ways of system exploitation and disruption, information exfiltration, ransomware, and other “hack attacks” that have lost people and businesses money, time, and confidence in their online excursions.

-This is the first week of National Cyber Security Awareness Month (NCSAM) 2017, and as an NCSAM Champion, we at TSC Advantage offer steps to improve corporate and personal online safety.
+This is the first week of National Cyber Security Awareness Month (NCSAM) 2017, and as an NCSAM Champion, we at Secure Halo offer steps to improve corporate and personal online safety.
 A great place to begin is by using one of the most comprehensive frameworks for managing risk – the National Institute of Science and Technology (NIST) Cybersecurity Framework.
 The five functions that the framework contains are labeled as Identify, Protect, Detect, Respond, and Recover.
 Explanations of those functions are below and show how organizations can use the framework to create a more resilient enterprise environment.
 At a personal level, you can utilize the framework to guide your family toward a position of strength in any cyber space they encounter.

 IDENTIFY what needs to be protected against cyber attack